ShufflerBardOnTheEdge/MemPrO/README.md

 -curv_ext: (Default 3) Extent of curved region in the absence of a protein, this also controls the size of the pore if -pore is used.

--pore : (Optional) Create a pore, with inner radius equal to -curv_ext and length equal to -ps.

 -micelle: (Optional) Builds a micelle around a protein instead of a bilayer.

+-radius: (Optional) Builds a membrane disk with given radius, this can be usefull for simulating nano-disks.

 #### Protein related options: